Distribution System Topology Detection Using Consumer Load and Line Flow Measurements: Numerical Experiment

 \subsection{Deterministic Placement}

-We test the placement problem on a set of planar graphs, shown in Figure \ref{fig:three-feeder-formats}.
-In both graphs, designate a single vertex as the source, which is indicated in the dashed horizontal lines.
+We test the placement problem on a set of planar graphs, shown in Figure \ref{fig:test-graphs}.
+In both graphs, a single vertex is designated as the source which is as the top most horizontal lines.
 Graph $G_1$ has $v_{\text{root}} = v_4$ and $G_2$ has $v_{\text{root}} = v_1$.

 To test the placement problem, we enumerate the set of spanning trees for each of the graphs.
 The method relies on the backtracking method developed in \cite{Gabow1978}.
-The simulation was implemented in MATLAB and deemed correct by checking that each spanning tree was unique and the number of test trees corresponded to those calculated from the matrix-tree theorem \cite{Diestel2000}, where $T = \det(L_v)$.
-Where $L_v$ is the $v$ minor of the laplacian matrix with the result being invariant to $v$.
+The simulation was implemented in MATLAB and deemed correct by checking that each spanning tree was unique and the number of test trees corresponded to those calculated from the matrix-tree theorem \cite{Diestel2000}.
+The theorem allows us to compute the number of unique spanning trees without explicit enumeration.
+The number of spanning trees is $|\mbb{T}| = \det(L_v)$ where $L_v$ is the $v$ minor of the Laplacian matrix with the result being invariant to $v$.

-For the three graphs in Figure \ref{fig:three-test-graphs}, the graph statistics and experiment results are shown in Table \ref{tab:deterministic_topology_detection}.
+For the graphs in Figure \ref{fig:test-graphs}, the graph statistics and experiment results are shown in Table \ref{tab:deterministic_topology_detection}.
 We evaluate the experimental error rate

 From Theorem \ref{thm:spanning_tree_identifiability}, the missed detection error must be zero.
 The computed $\epsilon$ was zero in both cases, as was expected.